pdechaine12/O365-EDU-AspNetMVC-Samples/README.md

 ~~~

-Note that in AAD Application settings, permissions for each Graph API are configured separately:
+Note that in app registration settings, permissions for each Graph API are configured separately:

 ![](Images/aad-app-permissions.png)